heidre/projectDesign/feedback/index.md

 2) How does ExposeMoi affect the way you browse the internet?
 3) What changes would you like to see?
 <b>Selected Feedback:</b> <br><br>
-"The extension would be useful for editing group essays/assignments." <br> "I'd use it when reading the news." <br> "I'd like to see an explanation in the artist statement about what the use of passive voice means."
+- "The extension would be useful for editing group essays/assignments."- "I'd use it when reading the news." - "I'd like to see an explanation in the artist statement about what the use of passive voice means."